 - In the first episode, "Ramon", Liz is listening to the radio tell all about the crimes and disasters in New York.
 The Miller apartment has bars on the window and multiple locks on the door.
 Liz begs Barney to quit the police force and leave New York City.
 Then, at work, Barney and the detectives are held at gunpoint by a crazed heroin junkie.

 - The opening title sequence begins with a shot of the Lower Manhattan skyline—as a garbage scow crosses in front of it.

 - Birth/Death Juxtaposition: See Talking Down the Suicidal below.

-- Blatant Lies: Dietrich informs a prototype lie detector that he was born "a long time ago, in a galaxy far far away" after an honest but excitable Wojo flunks the test.
+- Blatant Lies: In "Voice Analyzer", Dietrich informs a prototype lie detector that he was born "a long time ago, in a galaxy far far away" after an honest but excitable Wojo flunks the test.

 - The technician operating the machine doesn't really believe Dietrich is an alien, but he also doesn't believe the machine isn't working perfectly.
 Eventually his faith in the machine wins out, though fortunately for Wojo, his supervisors conclude the reverse.

 - Blowing Smoke Rings: Harris puts his feet on the desk and starts doing this in "Eviction (Part 1)".
 Barney, who is having a particularly stressful day, gets annoyed.

 - The Bore: Luger and his endless stories about Brownie, Foster, and Kleiner.
 A supposed clairvoyant announces his arrival by saying that he feels "a gloomy presence" approaching.